Cook Safely by Following These Tips for Gas-Fired Turkey Fryers and Outdoor Cookers

 - Read and carefully follow the manufacturer’s instructions and be aware of all warnings.

-- When purchasing a turkey fryer, make sure it carries the mark of an accredited certification agency, such as the CSA Certification Flame indicating that it meets applicable national standards.
+- When purchasing a turkey fryer, make sure it carries the mark of an accredited certification agency, such as the CSA Certification Star indicating that it meets applicable national standards.

 - To avoid overheating of the liquid propane cylinder, ensure it is located as far away as practical (depending on the length of hose provided) from the fryer burner.
 Situate the fuel tank and fryer so that any wind will blow the heat from the fryer away from the tank.

-- Turkey fryers should only be used outdoors and at least three metres (10 feet) from structures – including garages, carports and overhangs – vehicles, and combustible materials.
+- Turkey fryers should only be used outdoors and at least 10 feet from structures – including garages, carports and overhangs – vehicles, and combustible materials.

 - Always use a turkey fryer on a level, stable, non-combustible surface, and never on a wooden deck or any structure that can catch fire.
 Be sure to use only the pot that came with the outdoor cooker and that it is centered directly over the burner.